 Some industries and ad topics are allowed but restricted.
 You can run ads for politics, elections, social issues, housing, credit, and employment, but special rules will apply.

 When you create such a The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve., you’ll need to declare that your ads are related to a special ad category.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More, you’ll need to declare that your ads are related to a special ad category.

 When you do this, Facebook will automatically make adjustments to things that you can and can’t do, most commonly impacting targeting.
 While this may seem like an inconvenience, it’s Facebook saving you from accidentally breaking rules.

-If you intentionally skip the Special Ad Category declaration so that your targeting, for example, won’t be restricted, expect to get your ads flagged.
+If you intentionally skip the There are legal restrictions related to targeting of people when running ads in the categories of Credit; Employment; Housing; or Social Issues, Elections, and Politics.
+Advertisers are required to select the appropriate Special Ad Category in the campaign when applicable, which will limit target options to keep their ad compliant.
+More declaration so that your targeting, for example, won’t be restricted, expect to get your ads flagged.
 And given the sensitive nature of such ads, consider yourself lucky if the worst thing that happens is getting your ads rejected.